Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Background

 \subsection{Vulnerabilities}

-A security vulnerability as defined by the Common Vulnerability Exposures (CVE)~\cite{CVE:Terminology} is ``\emph{a mistake in software that can be directly used by a hacker to gain access to a system or network}''.
-Those mistakes are usually due to the inadvertence of a developer or insufficient knowledge of defensive programming.
-Still, vulnerabilities are of critical importance for software vendors that often offer bounties to find them and prioritize their resolution over other (less harmful) bugs to reduce potential business impact.
+Common Vulnerability Exposures (CVE)~\cite{CVE:Terminology} defines a security vulnerability as ``\emph{a mistake in software that can be directly used by a hacker to gain access to a system or network}''.
+The inadvertence of a developer or insufficient knowledge of defensive programming usually causes these mistakes.
+Still, vulnerabilities are of critical importance for software vendors, who often offer bounties to find them and prioritize their resolution over other less harmful bugs, hence reducing a potential business impact.

-To help software engineers to make sure that their software is not vulnerable and build more knowledge on vulnerabilities, vulnerabilities are usually reported in publicly available databases.
-The National Vulnerability Database(NVD)\cite{NVD} supported by the U.S. government is an example of such a database.
-It contains information on vulnerabilities, their severity, type, links to additional information, and is built on top of the CVE List dictionary that links each publicly reported vulnerability to a unique identifier.